muntereiner/SNPSieve/README.md

 # SNPSieve
 SNP Sieve is a visualization tool for quickly sorting through single nucleotide polymorphisms from raw VCF files from NGS.

+With the advent of Next Generation Sequencing, cancer researchers are becoming overloaded with terabytes of genomic data.
+Filtering through the many thousands of single nucleotide polymorphisms that can be present in a single cancer sample is extremely time consuming.
+SNP Sieve hopes to streamline the process by connecting directly to the sequencer.
+Researchers can upload their raw VCF files and explore their SNPs instantly.
+The SNPSieve javascript applet runs in your browser, so you don't actually need to send your data to a server for processing.
+All the magic happens on locally!

+Take a look at the example text file, which includes SNPs from an endometrial cancer specimen, for information about formatting.
+If you want to play around with the functionality of SNPSieve but don't have your own data to explore at the moment, we provide this text file for your convenience.

+SNP Sieve pulls information from the UCSC Genome Browser and links it with scorings from two of the best prediction algorithms for the deleteriousness of a SNP: PolyPhen and CADD.
+SNPs are color coded in terms of the reference nucleotide and the variant nucleotide to give instant context for the possible mechanisms of genomic disruption in any given region of a gene.
+Filters on the right side allow for thresholds to be set for the coverage, frequency, quality, and strand bias reported by the sequencer for each SNP.
+These tools can be used to filter out noise, differentiate germline and somatic mutations, and narrow your results to only the most important SNPs for cancer progression.